 I had never really thought about the obvious fact that a human body is mortal.
 It can break.
-It can be destroyed.
+It can be destroyed to death.
 Not one of us is an indestructible Superman!

 It was eight o’clock on a Wednesday night: May 15, 2002.
 There were tubes and x-ray machines and ICU doctors but all the medical talent in Riverside couldn’t keep my dad’s life going for more than forty more minutes.
 When a 72-year-old man’s body comes into brutal, unexpected contact with the business end of a hit-and-run pickup truck, the truck just gets a dent and the man goes to the morgue.

 Now, Dad was a minor celebrity, the bit actor “Waldo” in the acclaimed Our Gang comedy series.
 But that didn’t make him immortal.
 He was a vibrant, born-again Christian, a missionary pastor with hundreds of baptisms to his credit.
 He had lots of prayer warriors who loved him.
 That didn’t make him immortal either.
 At 8:40 that night, my father breathed his last, the green blips on the digital machinery went flat, and Jesus set to work building a heavenly mansion for Waldo.

 My brothers and I stood by his bedside for those last holy moments, and I was so thankful that we all knew where to look in our Bibles.
 1 Thessalonians 4:16 had the promise my bruised heart needed that night, and we read together in choked but hopeful voices: For the Lord Himself shall descend from heaven with a shout, and with the voice of the archangel, and with the trump of God, and the dead in Christ shall rise first.